 This table sets out the key recommendations for the Firm arising from the inspection of audits of PIEs.
-These are recommendations that were deemed by the Authority to be key to an individual inspection.
-Not all recommendations issued are included in this table.
+These are recommendations that were deemed by the Authority to be key to an individual inspection or which were recurring across inspections.
+Not all recommendations apply to all audits of PIEs inspected and not all recommendations issued are included in this table.